 Lyrically this is, by far, longest section, there are no repeats and nothing in the 'first person'.

-This section also features the work of one of the Beatles many uncredited co-writers (more on this in a future post).
+This section also features the work of one of the Beatles many uncredited co-writers (more on this here).
 Apple's publicist Derek Taylor* brainstormed lyrics on this section with Lennon and contributing the “lizard on a window pane” and “velvet hand” lines from personal recollections.
 Despite the bizarre stream of consciousness lyrics almost everything mentioned in this song has it 's basis in real life, or news reports.
 Donating what you've eaten “to the National Trust,” for example, is a euphemism for taking a dump outside.